 If we’re not careful, all that planning (or daydreaming, or wishful thinking) we did way back when the year seemed all shiny and new will come to nought.
 Here’s my little theory as to why that is: we set goals and then do nothing to achieve them.
 Simple really.

-The evidence of our tendency is everywhere: the dramatic January spike in gym memberships, followed by lapses and cancellations (some from joiners who never showed up once); the sad cycle of yo-yo dieting, going from weight loss to weight gain and back again, and again; and of course, the panic come appraisal time that we haven’t actually done what we signed up to get done over the past year.
+The evidence of our tendency is everywhere: the dramatic January spike in gym memberships, followed by lapses and cancellations (some from joiners who never showed up once); the sad cycle of yo-yo dieting, going from weight loss to weight gain and back again, and again; and of course, the panic come appraisal time that we haven’t actually done what we signed up to get done over this year.

 What’s to be done?
 Inspiration from John Lennon: “Life is what happens to you while you’re busy making other plans.”
 We create a parallel universe where our grand plans are over there… meanwhile, over here is the stuff that happens.
 Day in, year out.